P-Square: Controversy

 P-Square attracted headlines because they reportedly turned irate when they were notified by organisers in the middle of their performance at the Guinness Show about some change in plans which would affect the length of their performance, and that of the next act, Sean Paul.
-DJ Jimmy Jatt explained that - "According to the production plan, the live broadcast was planned to have Sean Paul perform at the same time of Psquare's performance.
+DJ Jimmy Jatt explained that - "According to the production plan, the live broadcast was planned to have Sean Paul perform at the same time of P-Square's performance.
 They needed to show the reggae star to the waiting viewers across the globe so as to balance the simultaneous transmission of the concert across specified countries" They were said to have immediately left the premises of the show, but after intervention of the show organisers, they returned with 2face to perform "possibility", but later on received apology.

 Even though the history and evolution of Nigerian Hip hop has its influence from the fusion of American hip hop and Afrobeat, the P-Square group has been faced with controversies for their slight sampling of western songs in their records.
 In an interview with the host of the 'truth show' Olisa Adibua, they maintained that as a record producer and songwriter, one can build on any record using an existing or non-existing artistic techniques.

 The duo had a difference in opinion regarding what Peter perceived as a lopsidedness in individual input of songs which was getting featured on their joint albums with Paul getting a lion share of his songs selected.
 This led to Peter refusing to do anything associated with the name "P-Square" for weeks.
 He later relocated with his wife and kids from the mansion they shared.
 A lawyer was involved to help split their fortune as they were both involved in joint ventures over the prior years.

 The brothers ultimately reconciled publicly on 17 November 2021, when they both hugged and shook hands at Peter Okoye's home in Lagos.
 Peter's wife and the duo's older brother, Jude Okoye were also present and hugged each other as well.